rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 OpenID Providers SHOULD support the generation of JWT encoded responses from the UserInfo Endpoint in addition to unsigned JSON objects.
-Signed responses MUST be signed by the OpenID Provider's key, and encrypted responses MUST be encrypted with the authorized client's public key.
-The OpenID Provider MUST support the RS256 signature algorithm (RSA signature algorithm with a 256-bit hash) and SHOULD support using the PS256 (RSASSA-PSS using SHA-256 and MGF1 with SHA-256) and MAY use other asymmetric signature and encryption algorithms listed in the JSON Web Algorithms (JWA) specification.
+Signed responses MUST be signed by the OpenID Provider's key, and encrypted responses MUST be encrypted with the authorized Client's public key.
+The OpenID Provider MUST support the RS256 signature algorithm (RSA signature algorithm with a 256-bit hash) and SHOULD support using the PS256 (RSASSA-PSS using SHA-256 and MGF1 with SHA-256) and MAY use other asymmetric signature and encryption algorithms, which provide equivalent or better security, listed in the JSON Web Algorithms (JWA) specification.

 ##  3.4.
 Request Objects

 OpenID Providers MUST accept requests containing a signed `request` parameter, signed by the Client's private key.
-OpenID Providers MUST validate the signature on signed request objects against the client's registered public key.
+OpenID Providers MUST validate the signature on signed request objects against the Client's registered public key.
 OpenID Providers SHOULD accept request objects encrypted with the server's public key.